This printed article is located at https://uniasia-jp.listedcompany.com/financials.html

 Current assets

-3. Decrease in asset held for sale by US$8.7 million due to the disposal of the asset; and
+3. Asset held for sale decreased US$10.5 million after the disposal of a vessel.

 Total liabilities